mikestagney/game-of-life/README.md

 ### Details

 Simple rules of the game: A cell with 2 or 3 neighbors survives to the next generation; otherwise, it dies of boredom (<2) or overpopulation (>3).
+A dead cell is reborn if it has exactly 3 neighbors.

 Main difference from other versions of the game is that border cells have eight neighbors.
-The screen wraps around to determine if the cell has enough neighbors to stay alive for the next generation.
+The screen wraps around to determine if the border cells have enough neighbors to stay alive for the next generation.

 Model-view-controller design pattern used to structure the project.